 EARA encourages the biomedical sector, in every European country, to make a commitment to openness and transparency in its use of animals for research.

-There are now four countries with active Transparency Agreements - Belgium, Portugal, Spain and UK.
+There are now six countries with active Transparency Agreements - Belgium, France, Germany, Portugal, Spain and UK.

 By demonstrating openness and engaging in a dialogue with the public, individual institutions can bring about a greater understanding of the reasons why animals are needed for research.